How To Demand A Medical Breakthrough: Lessons From The AIDS Fight

 Barr was part of a contingent within ACT UP that felt the time had come for a new phase.
 He believed ACT UP's inside-outside strategy had largely succeeded.
 Top policy makers and scientists were now giving ACT UP's proposals a respectful hearing.

 But AIDS activists had not yet convinced the political class to mobilize the full resources of the federal government behind the search for a cure.
 For that, ACT UP would need to build this into a movement of not thousands but hundreds of thousands — the kind that sways elections.
-And this would require reaching out to all sorts of other groups affected by AIDS like Latinos — who are Catholic.
+And this would require reaching out to all sorts of other groups affected by AIDS, such as Latinos — who are Catholic.

 "I just remember my first thought being, well that's the end of our coalition building with the Latino community," Barr says.
 "That's it.
 Nobody's going to talk to us."